bodrick/awesome/TOPICS.md

 ## solidjs

 *   [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list program that supports multiple storage, powered by Gin and Solidjs. / 一个支持多存储的文件列表程序，使用 Gin 和 Solidjs。
+*   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
+Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue and you name it compatible.

 ## file-monitoring